ASTRO-POLIS/swift-polis/README.md

     - Document
     - JSON examples
 - In PolisMediaSource, correct the documentation so that it reflects the Image to Media Transition
-- Document, test, and create JSON examples for `PolisAdminContact`
 - Document `PolisModeOfOperation`
 - Document `PolisElectromagneticSpectrumCoverage`